bsde1245/pharmacy/pages/dha.md

 C. Original Passport

-7) DHA (Dubai Health Authority) conduct exam online in the country that you have selected for appearance.
+12) DHA (Dubai Health Authority) conduct exam online in the country that you have selected for appearance.
 DHA (Dubai Health Authority) will confirm your exam date after receiving DHA Exam fee online.
 DHA exam is computer based test.
 Passing score is 60%.

-8) Appear in test and wait for result.
+There will be 100 multiple choice questions.
+No negative marking.
+Appear in test and wait for result.
 It may take 2 to 8 working days.

-After Passing exam DHA (Dubai Health Authority) will issue you Eligibility Letter for searching employment within few days (10 to 15 days).
+13) After Passing exam DHA (Dubai Health Authority) will issue you Eligibility Letter for searching employment within few days (10 to 15 days).
 Then after getting Job on the basis of that eligibility Letter, last step will be to upload your Labor Card on DHA (Dubai Health Authority) website and lastly the DHA License will be issued in your name at the cost of 3000 Darham (AED) that will be paid by your employer :)